Grant details Modern Slavery Unveiled

 - For this grant programme there are 4 application rounds scheduled with an average interval of 6 months.

-- The next application deadlines are currently scheduled in September 2021, March 2022 and September 2022.
+- The third and fourth application deadlines are currently scheduled in March 2022 and September 2022.
 Subscribe to Journalismfund.eu’s newsletter to stay tuned and receive the latest grant opportunity updates.

 - After the application deadline, Journalismfund.eu checks that formalities are in order and may call for more information from applicants.
 This usually takes one week.